-Both the design and construction industries are moving towards leaner and greener methods to meet carbon emission reduction goals.
-Technological advancements are bringing about new ways to optimise project delivery, increase productivity and create efficiencies throughout the design and construction process – all key principles for the data centre sector.
+The design and construction industries are moving towards leaner and greener methods to meet carbon emission reduction goals.
+Technological advancements are bringing about new ways to optimise project delivery, increase productivity and create efficiencies throughout the design and construction process – all key principles for the data center sector.
 Efficient design tools, the use of artificial intelligence and machine learning automate repetitive manual tasks, enabling greater creativity whilst providing more reliable design and construction outcomes.

 The wider benefits of a digital approach